hubertngo/funny-movies/README.md

 4. Configure Frontend Settings;

-- create `.env` file in root folder with the below values:
+- Create a `.env` file in the root folder with the following values:
-- update MONGO_URL if necessary
+- update the MONGO_URL if necessary

 ```bash
 # Port number